 Pear Tart Recipe

 This puff pastry dessert is beautiful and delicious despite the simplicity of preparation.
-I also love that it uses a very plain fruit like pear and turns it into a real star!
-I love pears in season and use them for many bakes.
-This Spiced Pear Baked Oatmeal is an excellent way to start a day!
+I also love that it uses a very ordinary fruit like pear and turns it into a real star!

 I’ve used prepared and already rolled puff pastry, which made the whole process pure joy.
 All you really need to do do is assemble the tarts – kind of like doing a bit of craft, actually.